 How to create an Excel table?

-- Use the keyboard shortcut, Control + T
+2. Use the insert Table keyboard shortcut, Control + T

 Rename a Table